-The wastewater facility was built at its current location in 1982.
-Previously, it had been located where the current Department of Public Works is now located.
-The facility has an exceptional track record of quality effluent.
+The current wastewater facility was built in 1982.
+The previous location is where the current Department of Public Works is now located on Starin Road.

-Our facility recently completed a $20.7 million upgrade.
+Our facility completed a $20.7 million upgrade in 2018.
 We replaced the secondary treatment process and addressed numerous infrastructure deficiencies.
 These upgrades will provide reliable treatment services and protect the environment for the next 20 years and beyond.

 Our facility has an exceptional track record of quality effluent.
 The facility has a design capacity of 3.65 MGD (millions gallons per day).
 However, this past year the facility operated at an average flow of 1.67 MGD.
 Strict effluent regulations are met on a daily basis in compliance with our WPDES permit.

 The responsibilities of the department are the operation, maintenance and repair of the entire wastewater infrastructure systems and facilities.
-This includes a wastewater treatment plant that consists of a preliminary treatment building, primary pump building, secondary pump building, filter building, digester building and eight (8) wastewater lift stations located within the city.
-Along with these facilities mentioned, the department maintains, repairs and upgrades the city's sewer mains and manholes.
+This includes a wastewater treatment plant that consists of a preliminary treatment building, primary pump building, secondary pump building, filter building, digester building and seven (7) wastewater lift stations located within the City.
+Along with these facilities mentioned, the department maintains, repairs and upgrades the City's sewer mains and manholes.
 They monitor and record data and perform wastewater testing daily as part of the stringent stipulations required at the local, state and federal level.
 Other duties include Diggers Hotline locates and daily inspection of the treatment plant.